-The minor will benefit from an annual introductory course on Development Studies, offered through the Interdisciplinary Studies in Culture and Society program of the Institute of the Liberal Arts (ILA).
+The minor will benefit from an annual introductory course on Global Development Studies, offered through the Interdisciplinary Studies in Culture and Society program of the Institute of the Liberal Arts (ILA).
 It is designed to provide the student with a good overview of the field of development studies and to highlight the particular rights-based approach to development studies that Emory emphasizes.
 The course will be headed by a faculty member or advanced graduate student from a participating department with a rotating team of faculty who will offer readings, discussions, and lectures around key themes during the semester.

-The Minor in Development Studies culminates in a capstone experience, which completes the student's work that started with the introductory course and the specialized electives related to development studies.
+The Minor in Global Development Studies culminates in a capstone experience, which completes the student's work that started with the introductory course and the specialized electives related to development studies.
 A faculty Capstone Committee comprised of 3 faculty members will oversee the capstone experience.
 An evaluative set of guidelines for assessing the student's knowledge of the field of development studies will orient the capstone experience.
 The idea is that the student will demonstrate knowledge of:

 The historical and theoretical bases of development studies.

 A rights-based approach to development and how to apply it in particular situations.